offensive-security/nethunter-LRT/README.md

 2. Download the correct Factory Image for your device and put it in the folder `/stockImage`:
-    -  *Nexus devices:* from [Google Nexus Images](https://developers.google.com/android/nexus/images?hl=en)
+    -  *Nexus devices:* from [Google Nexus Images](https://developers.google.com/android/nexus/images?hl=en) zip created from "make updatepackage" will also be accepted only for Nexus devices.

     -  *OnePlusOne:* from [cyngn.com](https://cyngn.com/support) (download the fastboot version for your device)

-3. Download the correct TWRP image for your device from [TWRP WEB](https://twrp.me/Devices/) and put it in the folder `/twrpImage`.
+3. Download the correct TWRP image or zip with just the TWRP image for your device from [TWRP WEB](https://twrp.me/Devices/) and put it in the folder `/twrpImage`.

 4. Download the latest SuperSu (BETA) from [XDA_Chainfire post](http://forum.xda-developers.com/showpost.php?p=64161125&postcount=3) and put it in the folder `/superSu`.

 5. Put the NetHunter zip image you downloaded or built in the `/kaliNethunter` folder.

+6. (Optional): Put the NetHunter Kernel zip image you downloaded or built in the `/kaliNethunterKernel` folder.
+   This is required if the Nethunter zip image does not already contain a kernel and the device does not already have a working Nethunter kernel installed.

 NOTE: Don't rename or decompress the downloaded zip files or images.
 The scripts will handle it for you.

 ###2.1 OEM Unlock:
 --------------------
 If your device needs to be unlocked, you can use this script (for both Nexus and OnePlus devices).
-Skip this if your phone bootloader is already unlocked.
+Skip this if your device bootloader is already unlocked.

 The unlock script needs to be launched like so: `./oemUnlock.sh`.

 ###2.2 Flash Stock:
 ---------------------
 ####Nexus Flash Stock (For Nexus devices only)
 To flash your Nexus device back to the stock image, use the `stockNexusFlash.sh` script.
-This way, you will get a clean phone to install NetHunter on. **This will delete all existing device data**.
+This way, you will get a clean device to install NetHunter on. **This will delete all existing device data**.

 This script needs to be launched like so: `./stockNexusFlash.sh`.

-Once your phone is flashed, don't forget to make sure it's in Developer mode and you have accepted the RSA Key Dialog.
+Once your device is flashed, don't forget to make sure it's in Developer mode and you have accepted the RSA Key Dialog.

 ####OPO Flash Stock (For OnePlus One devices only)
 To flash your OnePlus One device back to the stock image, use the `stockOpoFlash.sh` script.
-This way, you will get a clean phone to install NetHunter on. **This will delete all existing device data**.
+This way, you will get a clean device to install NetHunter on. **This will delete all existing device data**.

 This script needs to be launched like `./stockOpoFlash.sh 16gb` for the 16GB version or `./stockOpoFlash.sh 64gb` for the 64GB version.

-Once your phone is flashed, don't forget to make sure it's in Developer mode and you have accepted the RSA Key Dialog.
+Once your device is flashed, don't forget to make sure it's in Developer mode and you have accepted the RSA Key Dialog.

 ###2.3 Custom Recovery (TWRP) + SuperSU (root) + Kali Linux NetHunter